What is scoliosis?

 How is scoliosis diagnosed?

-the degree of spinal curvature on the X-ray.
+The healthcare provider measures the degree of spinal curvature on the X-ray.

-Magnetic resonance imaging (MRI).
+MRI.
 MRI uses a combination of large magnets and a computer to produce detailed images

 of organs and structures within the body.

-the body, including the bones, muscles, fat, and organs.
+of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed

 than general X-rays.